BenLambron/duplicate-reader/README.md

 # duplicate-reader
-Get the first character of string which a duplicate
+Get the first character of string which has a duplicate